 We make.
-Fourteen years of experience in web application building has taught us that we do our best when we make things.
+Seventeen years of experience in web application building has taught us that we do our best when we make things.
 Other companies set out to make businesses or make communities.
 Instead, we set out to make incredible software.

 Within a few years of founding our fledgling startup, a natural byproduct followed: We were building a successful business and a thriving community, both wonderful and unintentional side effects of making great things.